-Staff must follow Section 6.
+Staff must follow Section 3.
 Responding to concerns about a child's welfare and discuss the concerns and seek advice from the designated safeguarding lead.

-When an allegation is made by a pupil/student against another pupil/student, members of staff should consider if the issues raised indicate that the child and/or alleged perpetrator may have low level, emerging needs, complex/serious needs, or child protection concerns and follow the process outlined in Section 6.
+When an allegation is made by a pupil/student against another pupil/student, members of staff should consider if the issues raised indicate that the child and/or alleged perpetrator may have low level, emerging needs, complex/serious needs, or child protection concerns and follow the process outlined in Section 3.
 Responding to concerns about a child's welfare.

 In serious incidents of child on child abuse a school panel of SLT members will meet to discuss the incident and agree any immediate actions which need to be taken.
-A risk assessment management plan (RAMP) will be completed which does not replace individual pupil risk assessments, however it identifies measures which need to be put in place to mitigate any risks within school.